panoramicdata/PanoramicData.NCalcExtensions/README.md

 - weekOfMonthText is the same as weekOfMonth, but translated: 1: 'first', 2: 'second', 3: 'third', 4: 'forth', 5: 'last'
 - weekDayOfMonth is the number of times this weekday has occurred within the month so far, including this one
 - weekDayOfMonthText is the same as weekDayOfMonth, but translated: 1: 'first', 2: 'second', 3: 'third', 4: 'forth', 5: 'last'
+- weekOfYear is the culture-specific week number of the year (1-53)
+- isoWeekOfYear is the ISO 8601 week number of the year (1-53)
 * timeZone [optional] - see https://docs.microsoft.com/en-us/dotnet/api/system.timezoneinfo.findsystemtimezonebyid?view=netstandard-2.0

 #### Examples